-Dr. Alan Shockley Area Director, Composition Studies Bob Cole Conservatory of Music
+Dr. Raymond Torres-Santos Area Director, Composition Studies Bob Cole Conservatory of Music

 The composition program at CSULB provides students with advanced skills covering a wide range of compositional techniques and technologies in order that they become more informed, literate musicians, better prepared to develop their own unique creative compositional voice.
 The program provides a robust and cooperative musical environment where students have ample opportunities to have their work performed.
 Skills taught include: beginning and advanced film scoring, advanced theory, electronic and computer music, experimental music and digital media, sound design, advanced topics in listening and analysis, song writing, music theater, music and dance collaboration, sound engineering and recording.